Local stories, national impact

 Glad you clicked through but you’ll need to come back on Wednesday 29 June to find out about We Work.
 Trust us, there’s going to be some amazing stories showing how PlaceShapers up and down the country change people’s lives...

-PlaceShapers 10th Annual Members Conference brought sector leaders together to debate the key issues affecting housing, now and in the future.
-The conference, held at the Kia Oval in South East London, attracted over 200 delegates and guest speakers included Lord Bob Kerslake.
+PlaceShapers 10th annual members' conference brought together sector leaders to debate the key issues affecting housing, now and in the future.
+The conference attracted over 200 delegates and guest speakers included Lord Bob Kerslake.

-Lord Kerslake, former head of the civil service and Chair of Peabody, opened the session with an honest an open discussion with Sinéad Butters, Chair of PlaceShapers and Chief Executive of Aspire Housing.
-Lord Kerslake made it very clear that PlaceShapers members are getting things right, but emphasised that there is still a lot to achieve in order to increase the amount of affordable houses available to those who need them, stating that, “The housing story differs dramatically across the country.
+Lord Kerslake, former head of the civil service and Chair of Peabody, opened the session with an honest an open discussion with Chair of PlaceShapers Sinéad Butters.
+Lord Kerslake stressed that PlaceShapers members are getting things right, but emphasised that there is still a lot to achieve to increase the amount of affordable houses available to those who need them, stating that: “The housing story differs dramatically across the country.
 There isn’t one housing market there are many.
 We need to recognise different solutions are needed for different places.